1960 Winter Olympics: Organization

 Several design innovations and new technologies were used for the 1960 Games.
 The speed skating, figure skating and ice hockey events were held on artificial ice for the first time in Olympic history.
 A refrigeration plant capable of heating 4,800 homes had to be built to generate and maintain the ice.
 The heat generated from the refrigeration plant was used to warm spectators, provide hot water, and melt the snow off of roofs.
 New timing equipment provided by Longines was installed that used a quartz clock to measure to the hundredths of a second.
 IBM provided a computer that was capable of tabulating results and printing them in English and French.
 Blyth Arena, site of the opening and closing ceremonies as well as the figure skating and ice hockey competitions, was built with a 22 in gap in the roof, which would slide closed as the cables supporting the roof contracted during cold weather.

 Funding for Cushing's initial bid to the IOC came from the California Legislature and investors in the "Squaw Valley Development Company", who were owners of the existing resort.
 To fund the construction, organizers turned to the federal government, which provided about a quarter of the $80 million required to host the Games.
-The monies were used to build sports arenas and provide military support during the Games.
+The monies were used to build sports arenas and provide military support for security during the Games.
 Further funding was secured from private sponsorships and from the State of California.
 Governor Knight and his successor Edmund "Pat" Brown remained behind the project, seeing it as a means to showcase the state of California to the world.

 Television

-Television was not new to the Olympic Winter Games; broadcasts of events to European audiences had begun in 1956.
-What was unprecedented was the sale of exclusive United States television rights to broadcast the Games.
+Prior to the 1960 Winter Olympics only the Cold War standoff had been televised, notably at the 1952 Summer Olympics and the 1956 Summer Olympics.
+Other than that, 24 hours or so after the events the United States televised brief news updates on the sporting competition.
+The 1960 Winter Olympics were the first Olympic games that were broadcast live on US television with anchorman Walter Cronkite talking the audience through a limited coverage.
+Broadcasts of events to European audiences had begun in 1956.
+What was unprecedented was the sale of exclusive United States television rights to broadcast the games.
 The Organizing Committee decided to sell the television broadcast rights to CBS for $50,000.
 Unknown at the time was how lucrative the sale of broadcast rights would become.
 For example, CBS purchased the rights to broadcast the 1960 Summer Olympics for $550,000.
-During the Games, CBS broadcast 15 and a quarter hours of television focusing on ice hockey, speed skating, figure skating, alpine skiing and ski jumping.
-The impact of television was felt during the Games; in the men's slalom event, officials who were unsure if a skier had missed a gate asked CBS if they could review tape of the event.
+During the games, CBS broadcast 15 and a quarter hours of television focusing on ice hockey, speed skating, figure skating, alpine skiing and ski jumping.
+The impact of television was felt during the games.
+In the men's slalom event, officials who were unsure if a skier had missed a gate asked CBS if they could review tape of the event.
 This request gave CBS the idea for what is now known as instant replay.